harshal2030/Grizzly/SETUP.md

    - Interface: SwiftUI
    - Language: Swift
 5. Copy all Swift files from Grizzly folder to the new target
-6. Update Package.swift dependencies in the new target
+6. Add ZIPFoundation dependency to the new target
 7. Build and Archive (Product → Archive)

 ## Troubleshooting